PolinaSavelyeva/ImageProcessing/README.md

 ### Simple Usage

-To apply the Gaussian and sharpen filters using the command line, you can use the following commands:
+To process images you can use the following commands:
 ```sh
 $ cd /path/to/ImageProcessing/src/ImageProcessing
 $ dotnet run -in /input/path -out /output/path -agent=full -unit=cpu gauss